 Our Rotorua team come from a variety of backgrounds including education, social development, health, media & broadcasting and performing arts.
 We are united by a passion for kaupapa Māori to lead in health and wellbeing, and a desire to get the best for the people who live, learn, work and play.

-Creates the purpose and drive for Healthy Families Rotorua and ensures the team has the right tools and resources to be strong thought leaders, to influence systems change and disruption by collective and collaborative action.
+Jenny's responsible for creating the purpose and drive for HFR, while ensuring the team has the right tools and resources to be strong thought-leaders to influence system change and disruption through collaborative action.

 Lead Systems Innovator